aws-quickstart/quickstart-hashicorp-consul/README.md

 - [License](#license)

 ### Overview
 This repo contains a set of CloudFormation templates and modules for deploying an open-source HashiCorp Consul cluster and clients on AWS.
-HashiCorp Consul is a tool that provides the foundation of cloud networking automation using a central registry for service based networking.
+HashiCorp Consul is a tool that provides the foundation of cloud networking automation using a central registry for service-based networking.
 Consul’s core use cases include:

 * Service registry & health monitoring, to provide a real-time directory of all services with their health status;
 * Network middleware automation, with service discovery for dynamic reconfiguration as services scale up, down or move;